xyjigsaw/paperNER/README.md

 BERT is based on [SCIBERT](https://github.com/allenai/scibert)

-Dataset is [SCIERC](http://nlp.cs.washington.edu/sciIE/) which is taken from 12 AI conference/workshop proceedings in four AI communities, from the Semantic Scholar Corpus.
+Dataset is [SCIERC](http://nlp.cs.washington.edu/sciIE/) which is taken from 12 AI conference/workshop proceedings in four AI communities, from the semantic scholar corpus.

 ## Files

 - main.py: Users input pdf file path then it will generate NER outputs.
 - toolkit
   - pdf_parser: pdf2xml
-- save: BERT model for NER(**User should add their own model file to here including .h5 files.**)
+- save: BERT model for NER(**User should add their own model file to here such as .h5 files.**)

 ## Requirements (python packages)